 Suicide is the second leading cause of death among youth.
 Nearly 20% of all high school students report having at least one serious thought of suicide in the past year.
 Among sexual and gender minority students, between 35% and 50% report thinking about suicide in the past year.
 Schools offer a unique opportunity to identify and address youth suicide risk, provide prevention programming, intervene with suicidal students, and address the grief and loss and elevated suicide risk that can occur after a student dies by suicide.
 This workshop will provide an overview of the fundamentals of suicide prevention, intervention, and postvention in schools.

-This course was recorded from a live webinar presented by Dr. Jonathan Singer on August 13, 2021
+This is a non-interactive self-study course recorded from a live webinar presented by Dr. Jonathan Singer on August 13, 2021

 Upon completion of this training professionals should be able to do the following: